chaseruskin/legoHDL/ROADMAP.md

 - [ ] auto-install dependencies if found in remote (occurs on export command)
 - [-] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)

+- [ ] implement update command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)

 - [ ] ensure init command is up to par
 - [ ] test init adding a remote already to git repo and then doing legohdl command
 - [ ] test init on blank git url